mostafavilabuw/EnformerAssessment/enformer_analysis/README.md

 This directory contins scripts that were used to analyze predictions of Enformer on differential gene expression data from 839 individuals.
 Please also refer to Fig1.sh, Fig2.sh, and FigS.sh to reproduce this analysis step by step.

-To make predictions from one-hot encoded genomic sequences of 839 individuals, we use the Enformer model from 'https://tfhub.dev/deepmind/enformer/1', as described in 'https://github.com/deepmind/deepmind-research/tree/master/enformer'.
+To prediction predict gene expression from one-hot encoded genomic sequences of 839 individuals, we use the Enformer model from 'https://tfhub.dev/deepmind/enformer/1', as described in 'https://github.com/deepmind/deepmind-research/tree/master/enformer'.

 # The following scripts use the Enformer model to generate attributions for differential gene expression prediction using the variants found in these 839 individuals.
 - These anlayses use variant information for each gene from ../variant_info_100k/{gene_id}.csv.
 These variant information files are produced from VCF file in 'EnformerAssessment/process_genomic_data/save_snp_info.txt'